 1. L’eau des Collines: Jean de Florette et Manon des Sources (1963) by Marcel Pagnol

 A rare example of a film that became a book.
 Pagnol himself directed his wife Jacqueline in ‘Manon des Sources’ in 1953 and then published the story in 1963.
 Two crafty Provençal peasants cheat a hunchbacked tax collector-turned-smallholder out of his inherited farm by stopping up a water source of whose existence he is unaware.
-He dies trying to blast a well.
 His daughter Manon takes her revenge in the second book and the two malfaiteurs get their come-uppance.
 Claude Berri directed two superb films based on the books in 1986, with Daniel Auteuil, Gérard Dépardieu and Yves Montand.

 2. L’Assommoir (1877) by Emile Zola